puruhirave/Synchronous-Bounded-Buffer/README.md

 # Simulation of Synchronous-Bounded-Buffer
-Produce Consumer problem solved with Synchronous Bounded Buffer
+Implementation of Synchronous Bounded Buffer used in Produce Consumer problem.

 The intent of this program is to synchronize the Bounded buffer which is used in Producer-Consumer problem to avoid possible deadlock and race condition.
 So main focus is on how Bounded buffer can be synchronized?
 This code does not covers real Producer/Consumer process creation part like fork() or Shared memory creating system calls purposefuly.